 The similarity metrics we used in our study are as follows:

-\paragraph{BLEU} The Bilingual Evaluation Understudy (BLEU) score~\cite{papineni2002bleu} is a widely utilized method for assessing the quality of machine translation, also employed to evaluate the similarity between generated text and reference text in text generation tasks ~\cite{haque2022semantic}.
-The foundation of the BLEU score calculation is the precision of n-grams~\cite{manning1999foundations}, which examines the frequency with which n-gram sequences in the generated text appear in the reference text.
-In our setting, the ``reference'' denotes the text under detection, whereas the ``hypothesis'' refers to its revised counterpart.
+\paragraph{BLEU} The Bilingual Evaluation Understudy (BLEU) score~\cite{papineni2002bleu} is a widely used method for assessing the quality of machine translation and is also employed to evaluate the similarity between generated text and reference text in text generation tasks~\cite{haque2022semantic}.
+The BLEU score calculation is based on the precision of \textit{n}-grams~\cite{manning1999foundations}, which examines the frequency with which n-gram sequences in the generated text appear in the reference text.
+In our setting, the ``reference'' denotes the text under detection, while the ``hypothesis'' refers to its revised counterpart.
 The BLEU score ranges from 0 to 1, with 1 indicating a perfect match.
 A higher BLEU score signifies greater similarity between the original text and its revised version.

-\paragraph{TER} The Translation Edit Rate (TER) score~\cite{SnoverDSMM06} is a metric used primarily in machine translation evaluation to assess the amount of editing that a translated text requires to match a reference translation.
-Unlike BLEU, which focuses on the precision of matching n-grams between the translation and reference texts, TER calculates the number of edits (insertions, deletions, substitutions, and shifts) needed to change the hypothesis into one of the references.
-It ranges from 0 to infinity.
-A lower TER score is preferable, TER score of 0 indicates a perfect match between the hypothesis text and the reference text.
+\paragraph{TER} The Translation Edit Rate (TER) score~\cite{SnoverDSMM06} is a metric primarily used in machine translation evaluation to assess the amount of editing required for a translated text to match a reference translation.
+Unlike BLEU, which focuses on the precision of matching n-grams, TER calculates the number of edits (insertions, deletions, substitutions, and shifts) needed to transform the hypothesis into one of the references.
+The TER score ranges from 0 to infinity.
+A lower TER score is preferable, and a TER score of 0 indicates a perfect match between the hypothesis text and the reference text.

-\paragraph{ChrF} The Character \textit{n}-gram F-score (chrF) is a metric for machine translation evaluation that calculates the similarity between generated text and a reference text using character n-grams, not word n-grams~\cite{Popovic15}.
+\paragraph{ChrF} The Character \textit{n}-gram F-score (chrF) is a metric for machine translation evaluation that calculates the similarity between generated text and reference text using character n-grams instead of word n-grams~\cite{Popovic15}.
 This method provides a detailed measure of textual similarity at the character level, capturing finer linguistic nuances that word-level metrics may overlook.
-Similar to the BLEU score, chrF scores range from 0 to 1, higher chrF scores indicate greater similarity between the generated and reference texts.
+Similar to the BLEU score, chrF scores range from 0 to 1, with higher chrF scores indicating greater similarity between the generated and reference texts.